 Under supervision, the Community Service Officer (CSO) performs a wide range of field and office support duties in the patrol and support services divisions within the Marysville Police Department.
 Officers may be assigned to field services, community services, or traffic control.

-This is a specialized, non-sworn classification performing a wide variety of technical support duties.
+This is a specialized, part-time/temporary, non-sworn classification performing a wide variety of technical support duties.
 The Community Service Officer has no powers of arrest.
 CSO typically perform the following duties:

 - Enforce sections of the Marysville Municipal Code, other enforcement codes; and assist other City Departments in various codes enforcement;

 - Perform traffic control and non-violent crowd control;